Luminosity: Relationship to magnitude

 Luminosity is an intrinsic measurable property of a star independent of distance.
 The concept of magnitude, on the other hand, incorporates distance.
-The apparent magnitude is a measure of the diminishing flux of light as a result of distance according to the inverse-square law.
-The Pogson logarithmic scale is used to measure both apparent and absolute magnitudes, the latter corresponding to the brightness of a star or other celestial body as seen if it would be located at an interstellar distance of 10 parsec.
+The apparent magnitude is a measure of the flux of light through a unit area normal to the direction of propagation, which diminishes in function of distance, according to the inverse-square law.
+The Pogson logarithmic scale is used to define both apparent and absolute magnitudes of a star or other celestial body, the latter being the apparent magnitude of that body at a distance of 10 parsec without light extinction.
 In addition to this brightness decrease from increased distance, there is an extra decrease of brightness due to extinction from intervening interstellar dust.

 By measuring the width of certain absorption lines in the stellar spectrum, it is often possible to assign a certain luminosity class to a star without knowing its distance.
 Thus a fair measure of its absolute magnitude can be determined without knowing its distance nor the interstellar extinction.

 In measuring star brightnesses, absolute magnitude, apparent magnitude, and distance are interrelated parameters—if two are known, the third can be determined.
 Since the Sun's luminosity is the standard, comparing these parameters with the Sun's apparent magnitude and distance is the easiest way to remember how to convert between them, although officially, zero point values are defined by the IAU.

 The magnitude of a star, a unitless measure, is a logarithmic scale of observed visible brightness.
 The apparent magnitude is the observed visible brightness from Earth which depends on the distance of the object.
 The absolute magnitude is the apparent magnitude at a distance of 10 parsec, therefore the bolometric absolute magnitude is a logarithmic measure of the bolometric luminosity.

 The difference in bolometric magnitude between two objects is related to their luminosity ratio according to: